Best Clipless Commuter Cycling Shoes [Top 5 for Urban Cyclists]

 While these are more comfortable than lots of other cycling shoes, they sometimes require slightly more twist to unclip as the soles have a bit more flex.
 They cost £65 and come in a range of sizes and colours.

-- relaxed sneaker design for everyday driving
+- Relaxed slippers design for daily driving

 These have a classic trainer look and perform like trainers off the bike in large part due to their foam soles.
 Quoc have made them with a fast drying, anti-bacterial upper and what’s more have made them 100% vegan.